vortexntnu/software-learning-period/traffic-sim/transit_sim/README.md

 ## What you publish

 The sim listens to two topics.
-Both are shared: **everyone publishes to the same topic**, keyed by id.
-That is what makes a new vehicle appear with no change to the sim.
+Both are shared: **every publisher writes to the same topic**, keyed by id.
+That is what lets another vehicle appear with no change to the sim — and what lets one node drive several at once.

 ### `/vehicle_state` — `transit_msgs/msg/VehicleState`